Current Mentees

 Brigitte Temel (she/none)

-Brigitte Temel holds a bachelor degree in Psychology, Sociology and a Master Degree in Gender Studies.
-Since 2020 she is working as a researcher at Institute of Conflict Research (IKF) in Vienna.
+Brigitte Temel holds a bachelor’s degree in Psychology, Sociology and a master’s degree in Gender Studies.
+Since 2020, she has been working as a researcher at Institute of Conflict Research (IKF) in Vienna.
 Main research topics are violence against women, antifeminism and Gender & Queer Studies.
-Currently Brigitte is working on a study on Incels in Austria.
+In 2024, Brigitte finished a study on Incels in Austria.

 Sara Tyberg